BIOPHOTO ASSOCIATES / SCIENCE PHOTO LIBRARY BIOPHOTO ASSOCIATES / SCIENCE PHOTO LIBRARY

-Colour enhanced transmission electron micrograph of lysosomes.
-Magnification 12,000x.
+Colour enhanced transmission electron micrograph showing lysosomes (yellow) in a liver cell.
+No magnification given.
 Lysosomes are cellular organelles that contain acid hydrolase enzymes to break down waste materials and cellular debris.
 The name lysosome derives from the Greek words lysis, to separate, and soma, body.
 They are frequently nicknamed suicide-bags or suicide-sacs by cell biologists due to their role in autolysis, more commonly known as self-digestion, refers to the destruction of a cell through the action of its own enzymes.

 Model release not required.
 Property release not required.